karkman/MMB-901_Metagenomics/Practicals/README.md

 * Type your password and hit "Enter"
 * In the following dialogue, type __yes__ and hit "Enter"

+**Notes for Windows user with VS Code**

+If you have problems in connecting, follow the following instructions:

+* When conneting to remote host open the config file that VS Cocde suggests
+* Add a newline after your username with the following: `MACs hmac-sha2-512`

 When the down left corner says `SSH:puhti.csc.fi`, you're connected.

 * From the menu select `Terminal > New Terminal` and you should see a new panel.
 This is the __command line__.